First-Time Home Buyer Definitions and Benefits

 If you meet the definition of a first-time home buyer (FTHB), you may qualify for penalty-free IRA distributions and/or a Federal Housing Authority (FHA) loan.
 You can still be considered an FTHB even if you've previously owned a home, and the definition varies depending on what government-related action you're taking.

 If you want to withdraw money from a traditional IRA before the age of 59½ so you can purchase or build a home, you can do so without paying the usual 10 percent tax penalty if you are an FTHB.
 According to Internal Revenue Service (IRS) publication 590-B, you are a first-time home buyer:

 "If you had no present interest in a main home during the 2-year period ending on the date of acquisition of the home which the distribution is being used to buy, build, or rebuild.
 If you are married, your spouse must also meet this no-ownership requirement."

-In simple language, you can't have owned a home for two years prior to the home you are now acquiring.
+In simple language, you or your spouse can't have owned a home for two years prior to the home you are now acquiring.
 The "date of acquisition" is defined as the date you sign a contract to buy a home or the date on which construction or reconstruction of a home begins.